 The fruits cling to the branches and continue to ripen long after the leaves fall, decorating the barren landscape with contrasting orbs of color.

-Not only are persimmons delicious and good for health, but are they also noted in several world mythologies as symbols of import.
-Here in the Enchanted SpiceBox, we love anything with historically mystical or magical connotations, (because the nature of life can be so mysterious!) so naturally, I was intrigued to learn about the various ways that persimmons have been viewed throughout history.
+Not only are persimmons delicious and good for health, but they’re also noted in several world mythologies as symbols of import.
+I love anything with historically mystical or magical connotations, (because the nature of life can be so mysterious!) so naturally, I was intrigued to learn about the various ways that persimmons have been viewed throughout history.

 Nowadays, it is scientifically known that persimmons have many astounding health benefits, and historically, persimmons figure prominently into many cultural narratives and legends.
 And the persimmon fruit is lovely to look at, so it is often depicted in artistic representations, and the decorative arts.